awsdocs/aws-sdk-for-javascript-v3/doc_source/serverless-step-functions-example.md

 # Creating AWS serverless workflows using AWS SDK for JavaScript<a name="serverless-step-functions-example"></a>

-You can create an AWS serverless workflow by using the AWS SDK for Java and AWS Step Functions\.
-Each workflow step is implemented using anAWS Lambda function\.
+You can create an AWS serverless workflow by using AWS Step Functions the AWS SDK for Java and AWS Step Functions\.
+Each workflow step is implemented using an AWS Lambda function\.
 Lambda is a compute service that enables you to run code without provisioning or managing servers\.
 Step Functions is a serverless orchestration service that lets you combine Lambda functions and other AWS services to build business\-critical applications\.

 **Note**
  You can create Lambda functions in various programming languages\.
 For this tutorial, Lambda functions implemented by using the Lambda Java API\.
-For more information about Lambda, see [What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.
+For more information about Lambda, see [What is Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.

 In this tutorial, you create a workflow that creates support tickets for an organization\.
 Each workflow step performs an operation on the ticket\.
 This tutorial shows you how to use JavaScript to process workflow data\.
 For example, you’ll learn how to read data that’s passed to the workflow, how to pass data between steps, and how to invoke AWS services from the workflow\.